kennethlee0502/Stackathon/README.md

 # Stackathon

-I have created a Metaverse that allow users to buy, sell and own NFT by using Three.js, Smart Contracts in Solidity and NFT Tokens
+I have created a Metaverse that allow users to broswer with VR Headset.
+Moreover,users able to buy, sell and own NFT by using Three.js, Smart Contracts in Solidity and NFT Tokens

 screeshot: